shawn-ogg/ob-yml-menu/README.md

   --terminal TERMINAL  default terminal to use (defaults to xterm if not set)
 ```

-So a possible invocation would be like this (beware it will overwrite your menu.xml!):
+So a possible invocation would be like this (_beware it will overwrite your menu.xml!_):
 ```
-./ob-yml-menu.py --terminal terminator example.yml > ~/.config/openbox/menu.xml
+./ob-yml-menu --terminal terminator example.yml > ~/.config/openbox/menu.xml
 ```